Yiling-J/tablepilot/README.md

 ## Examples

 A number of examples demonstrating various use cases of Tablepilot are available in the [examples directory](https://github.com/Yiling-J/tablepilot/tree/main/examples).
+Below are two of the most interesting ones:

+- **recipes_for_customers**
+  This example illustrating how to use another table as a reference.
+The `customers.json` file is used to generate a customer table, and then the recipes table is generated based on customer data.
+Each customer will receive a unique recipe tailored to their information.

+- **pokémons**
+  This example demonstrates how to create a table, import an existing CSV of 1000 Pokémons, and autofill column data.
+Tablepilot will generate ecological information for each Pokémon based on the existing row data.

 ## Usage